guihongwan/guihongwan.github.io/_pages/about.md

 I am a Ph.D candidate working with Prof. [Haim Schweitzer](https://personal.utdallas.edu/~haim/) in Computer Vision and Data Lab at University of Texas at Dallas.
-My research interests are in data science with applications to computer vision and machine learning, with specific focus on anomalous patter detection, representative selection and feature selection/extraction.
+My research interests are in machine learning, with specific focus on anomalous patter detection, representative selection and feature selection/extraction.
+I'm also interested in graph mining.

 Publications
 ======